crude-cards/protocols/v1/structures.md

   "id": 0,
   "owner": 0, // owner ID
   "name": "Custom Deck",
-  "cards": [] // an array of Card objects
+  "external": false, // true if the deck comes from Card Cast "cards": [] // an array of Card objects
 }
 ```